stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.tables/table/get_rightpadding/_index.md

 ---
+title: Aspose::Words::Tables::Table::get_RightPadding method
-title: get_RightPadding
+linktitle: get_RightPadding
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the amount of space (in points) to add to the right of the contents of cells.
+description: Aspose::Words::Tables::Table::get_RightPadding method.
+Gets or sets the amount of space (in points) to add to the right of the contents of cells in C++.
 type: docs
 weight: 391
 url: /cpp/aspose.words.tables/table/get_rightpadding/